By Kristina Zvaritch

 - A stopwatch

-Freediving safety lanyards are generally recommended - and mandatory in Molchanovs freediving courses - when diving deeper than 20m (66ft) or beyond surface visibility.
+Freediving lanyards are generally recommended - and mandatory in Molchanovs freediving courses - when diving deeper than 20m (66ft) or beyond surface visibility.
 They are also highly recommended when diving on a line after a course or when there is strong current, especially for deeper depths.
-Safety lanyards allow a freediver to close their eyes and focus on relaxation during a dive, keep line orientation, and make rescue situations far more safe and effective.
-In fact, in many possible emergency scenarios, a safety lanyard is the only means of safety.
-Pairing a safety lanyard with a pulley system makes rescuing a freediver far more efficient.
+Freediving lanyards allow a freediver to close their eyes and focus on relaxation during a dive, keep line orientation, and make rescue situations far more safe and effective.
+In fact, in many possible emergency scenarios, a lanyard is the only means of safety.
+Pairing a freediving lanyard with a pulley system makes rescuing a freediver far more efficient.